 On March 27, 2012, we entered into a Master Purchase Agreement with a subsidiary of Sumitomo Electric Industries, LTD (SEI), pursuant to which we agreed to sell certain assets and transfer certain obligations associated with our Fiber Optics segment.
 On May 7, 2012, we completed the sale of these assets to SEI and recorded a gain of approximately \$2.8 million.
-The assets sold included inventory, fixed assets, and intellectual property which enabled approximately \$9.2 million of revenue from sales of datacom, parallel optical devices and EMCORE Connects Cable products during the fiscal year ended September 30, 2012.
-Under the terms of the Master Purchase Agreement, we have agreed to indemnify SEI for up to \$3.4 million of potential claims and expenses for the two-year period following the sale, and we have recorded this amount as a deferred gain on our balance sheet as of September 30, 2012 as a result of these contingencies.
+This transaction was recorded as a sale of assets since it did not meet the criteria to be considered a component of our business.
+Under the terms of the Master Purchase Agreement, we have agreed to indemnify SEI for up to \$3.4 million of potential claims and expenses for the two-year period following the sale, and we have recorded this amount as a deferred gain on our balance sheet as of September 30, 2013 as a result of these contingencies.
 SEI paid \$13.1 million in cash and deposited approximately \$2.6 million into escrow as security for indemnification obligations and any purchase price adjustments.
 Payment of escrow amounts occurs over a two-year period and is subject to claim adjustments.
-In total, we have deferred approximately \$4.9 million of the total paid by SEI as a gain on sale until the indemnification obligation of \$3.4 million and purchase price adjustment contingencies are resolved.
+In total, we deferred approximately \$4.9 million of the total paid by SEI as a gain on sale until the indemnification obligation of \$3.4 million and \$1.5 million of purchase price adjustment contingencies are resolved.
+During the fiscal year ended September 30, 2013, we resolved the purchase price contingencies resulting in the reduction of the purchase price by \$1.1 million.
+The reduced purchase price is recorded as an offset to the escrow receivable of \$2.6 million while an additional \$0.4 million of gain on sale of assets was recognized during the fiscal year ended September 30, 2013.
+There remains a deferred gain of \$3.4 million related to our indemnification obligation at September 30, 2013.
 See Note 1 - Description of Business in the notes to the consolidated financial statements for additional disclosures related to this asset sale.